laravel/docs/dusk.md

 <a name="migrations"></a>
 ### Database Migrations

-When your test requires migrations, like the authentication example above, make sure to use the trait `DatabaseMigrations` since `RefreshDatabase` will not work:
+When your test requires migrations, like the authentication example above, you should never use the `RefreshDatabase` trait.
+The `RefreshDatabase` trait leverages database transactions which will not be applicable across HTTP requests.
+Instead, use the `DatabaseMigrations` trait:

     <?php